How to Write the Dartmouth College Essays 2024-2025

 One word of caution: make sure that your response doesn’t become too much about your topic.
 Particularly if you’re writing about something that you’re truly passionate about, you might accidentally slip into a tangent about, for example, Ancient Roman cranes.
 While that might be informative, Dartmouth is trying to decide whether or not to accept you, not a crane, so make sure the points you’re making about your topic always connect back to something about you.

 “It’s not easy being green…” was the frequent refrain of Kermit the Frog.
-How has difference been a part of your life, and how have you embraced it as part of your identity and outlook?
+How has difference been a part of your life, and how have you embraced it as part of your identity, outlook or sense of purpose?
 (250 words)

 Keep in mind that “difference” can be a part of your life in a wide variety of ways.
 Perhaps what makes you different is your race, ethnicity, sexuality, or some other aspect of your identity that typically gets a lot of attention in discussions about difference.
 But there are plenty of other ways you can be different.
 For example: